Prdevoney/POOSD-PodcastBook-Web/README.md

       - User can view friends reviews

    ## Backend (APIs)
-  To develop locally, from the main directory start the development server with:
+  To develop locally: from the main directory start the development server with:
   ```
   npm run dev
   ```